 Impressed by studies on Mediterranean-style diets, Astrup and his team set out to prove that a Nordic-style strategy — based on habits from obesity-resistant nations like Denmark, Sweden, and Norway — can be equally powerful.
 From the get-go, scientists knew that Mediterranean and Nordic approaches have plenty in common: Both emphasize naturally slimming foods like seafood, fresh veggies, fruit, and good fat, and both limit calorie-bomb restaurant meals and hunger-inducing processed fare.

 Perhaps the key difference?
 “Because of our cooler climate, there is considerably more stick-to-your ribs fare,” notes Astrup.
 (Think crusty bread, full-fat cheese, roast beef, and herbed potatoes.)
-With more than 800 test subjects, the Nordic undiet has demonstrated it can produce “greater weight loss and fat loss” than a traditional diet.
+With more than 800 test subjects, the Nordic undiet has demonstrated that it can produce “greater weight loss and fat loss” than a traditional diet.
 “We never tell people to eat less," Astrup adds.
 "We simply encourage them to eat more of the best things.
 Weight loss comes naturally!”

 (Photo Credit: Getty Images)